senegalbgc/pride-token-list/README.md

 Developers and integrators can use the token metadata provided here to support PrideToken in their platforms.
 The token list includes all necessary details and the logo URI for easy integration.

 ## Contact
-For any inquiries or support, please contact us at [pridetoken@pridefunding.org](mailto:pridetoken@pridefunding.org).
+For any inquiries or support about the PrideToken, please contact us at [pridetoken@pridefunding.org](mailto:pridetoken@pridefunding.org).

 For specific questions regarding the development or technical aspects of PrideToken (PRD), you can reach out to our founder and lead developer, a pioneering woman in the blockchain industry: